PRATAP-KUMAR/gdm-extension/README.md

 ## Known Issue
 When you choose to Disable Restart Buttons, the buttons are hidden as expected, but when you toggle the switch, the buttons are not shown.
-To sort out this, Choose any Icon theme from the list.
-Choosing Icon themes will refresh the shell.
-This way the buttons can be shown.
+To sort out this, go to any tty by CTRL+AL+F4 etc and then run `sudo systemctl restart gdm.service`.

 ![GDM-Extension-1](https://github.com/PRATAP-KUMAR/gdm-extension/assets/40719899/b3e815c8-803b-4dd7-8ade-74876e5d2669)